-The Department of Budget and Management Service's validation of funds available for the purpose of position control shall include the combined Salaries and Wages of Regular Employees (501010), Planned Salary Adjustment (501166), Planned Overtime Compensation (501211), Planned Benefit Adjustment (501226), Per Diem Personnel (501296), and Salaries and Wages of Employees per Contract (501421) accounts.
+The Department of Budget and Management Service's validation of funds available for the purpose of position control shall include the combined Salaries and Wages of Regular Employees (501010), Salaries and Wages of Extra Employees (501140), Planned Salary Adjustment (501166), Planned Overtime Compensation (501211), Planned Benefit Adjustment (501226), Per Diem Personnel (501296), and Salaries and Wages of Employees per Contract (501421) accounts.
 In those instances where the Department of Budget and Management Services has determined that an Agency or Department's annualized payrolls will exceed the turnover requirement for the next funding period, for purposes of position control, funds will be deemed to be unavailable.